 Due to the time required to review these cases, you must submit your application form, GED® fee, accommodation form and documentation at least TWO MONTHS prior to the preferred writing date.

 How long does it take for my tests to be scored and results sent to me?

 It usually takes 4 – 6 weeks for results to be sent to candidates.

-I have passed all the tests 2 years ago and now I need an additional transcript for work.
-How do I order a transcript?
+I have passed all the tests and now need an additional transcript and/or certificate.
+How do I order a transcript and/or certificate?

-Use the GED® Test Results Request Form.
-Please include a payment of $10.00 for each for each transcript or certificate.
+Please use the Release of GED® Test Results Form, and include a payment of $10.00 for each transcript or certificate.
 Transcripts can be sent to universities or colleges upon request.
-Be sure to nclude your college or university application number.
+Be sure to include your college or university application number.